Chiara Ferragni Shows Off Major Cleavage In Unbuttoned Pink Cardigan

-Italian entrepreneur Chiara Ferragni captured the attention of thousands of Instagram users around the world on Friday, October 30, when she posted some revealing new snapshots of herself.
+Italian entrepreneur Chiara Ferragni captured the attention of Instagram users around the world on Friday, October 30, when she posted some revealing new snapshots of herself.

 The 33-year-old fashion designer and social media influencer photographed herself with her phone while in her walk-in closet for the four-photo slideshow.
 Chiara centered herself in each frame as she switched between a number of poses.